Skip to main content

 This will be taken into account with every new release notes version (the current version being 6.6.26.376) and other customer-facing communication.

-No, they will first need to update to the “The gate” v6 version, which prepares the upgrade to v7.
+No, you will first need to update to the “The gate” v6 version, which prepares the upgrade to v7.
 Therefore, customers need to be aware that they will most likely need 2 product updates to get v7.

 It will behave exactly like a regular product update.
 Bitdefender's best effort is to make it as seamless as possible and avoid a machine restart.